Mahmud Begada: Art and culture

-His nobles
+Nobles

-Mahmúd Begada's court was adorned by several pious and high-minded nobles.
+Mahmud Begada's court was adorned by several pious and high-minded nobles.
 In life they vied with one another in generous acts; and after death, according to the Persian poet Urfi, they left their traces in the characters and carvings of stone walls and marble piles.
-First among these nobles the Mirăt-i-Sikandari (Persian Text, 132, 142) mentions Dáwar-ul-Mulk, whose god-fearing administration made his estates so prosperous that they were coveted by princes of the blood.
-As Thánadár of Amron in north Kathiawad, he spread Islám from Morbi to Bhuj, and after his death his fame as a spirit-ruling guardian drew hosts of sick and possessed to his shrine near Morbi.
-The second was Malik Ayáz, governor of Diu, who built the strong fortress afterwards reconstructed by the Portuguese.
+First among these nobles the Mirat-i-Sikandari mentions Dawar-ul-Mulk, whose god-fearing administration made his estates so prosperous that they were coveted by princes of the blood.
+As Thanadar of Amron in north Kathiawad, he spread Islam from Morbi to Bhuj, and after his death his fame as a spirit-ruling guardian drew hosts of sick and possessed to his shrine near Morbi.
+The second was Malik Ayaz, governor of Diu, who built the strong fortress afterwards reconstructed by the Portuguese.
 He also built a tower on an under-water rock, and from the tower drew a massive iron chain across the mouth of the harbour.
 A substantial bridge over the creek, that runs through the island of Diu, was afterwards destroyed by the Portuguese.
-The third was Khudáwand Khán Ālím, the founder of Ālímpura a suburb to the south of Áhmedábád, adorned with a mosque of sandstone and marble.
-He introduced the cultivation of melons figs and sugarcane into Gujarát from Bijapur.
-The fourth was Imád-ul-Mulk Āsas who founded Isanpur, a suburb between Sháh Álam's suburb of Islámpur and Vatva (all now in Ahmedabad), and planted along the road groves of khirnis and mangoes.
-The fifth was Tájkhán Sálár, so loved of his peers that after his death none of them would accept his title.
-The sixth was Malik Sárang Kiwám-ul-Mulk, a Rájput by birth, the founder of the suburb of Sarangpur and its mosque to the east of Áhmedábád.
-The seventh and eighth were the Khurásáni brothers Aâzam and Moâzzam, who built a cistern, a mosque, and a their tomb between Vasna and Sarkhej.
+The third was Khudawand Khan Alim, the founder of Alimpura a suburb to the south of Ahmedabad, adorned with a mosque of sandstone and marble.
+He introduced the cultivation of melons figs and sugarcane into Gujarat from Bijapur.
+The fourth was Imad-ul-Mulk Asas who founded Isanpur, a suburb between Shah Alam's suburb of Islampur and Vatva (all now in Ahmedabad) and planted along the road groves of khirnis and mangoes.
+The fifth was Tajkhan Salar, so loved of his peers that after his death none of them would accept his title.
+The sixth was Malik Sarang Kiwam-ul-Mulk, a Rajput by birth, the founder of the suburb of Sarangpur and its mosque to the east of Ahmedabad.
+The seventh and eighth were the Khurasani brothers Aazam and Moazzam, who built a cistern, a mosque, and a their tomb between Vasna and Sarkhej.

+Urbanization

+He also founded the cities of Mustafabad (Junagadh) and Muhammadabad (Champaner).
+Skilled and learned men were invited to settlement there.
+Besides many mosques and gardens were constructed.
+Caravanserais were built for of travellers.
+For their convenience, horses were kept ready in each sarai.
+He planted flower and fruit trees in beautiful gardens.
+Even beggars were richly rewarded for their work in planting them.

 Family

-Besides Khalíl Khán, who succeeded him, Mahmúd had three sons: Muhammad Kála, Ápá Khán, and Áhmed Khán.
-Kála, son of Ráni Rúp Manjhri died during his father's lifetime as did his mother, who was buried in Mánek Chowk in Áhmedábád in the building known as the Ráni's Hazíra.
-The second son Ápá Khán was caught trespassing in a noble's harím, and was ordered by the Sultán to be poisoned.
-The third son was the Áhmed Khán whom Khudáwand Khán sought to raise to the throne during Sultán Mahmúd's lifetime.
+Mahmud Begada is known to have four sons, and at least one daughter: